-Article 3 - Mission of the Student Councils
+Article 3 - Mission of the Student council

-- Canadian University Dubai Student Councils will act as a liaison between the students and the administration, aiming at creating an environment where collaboration and friendship between students and staff are present - Canadian University Dubai Student Councils work towards the promotion of the good welfare of all students. - Canadian University Dubai Student Council encourages student life on campus, which includes promoting and participating actively in all student cultural and non-cultural events. - Canadian University Dubai Student Councils will act as Ambassadors to the University.
+- Canadian University Dubai Student council will act as a liaison between the students and the administration, aiming to create an environment where collaboration and friendship between students and staff are present - Canadian University Dubai Student council work towards the promotion of the good welfare of allstudents. - Canadian University Dubai Student Council encourages student life on campus, which includes promoting and participating actively in all student cultural and non-cultural events. - Canadian University Dubai Student council will act as Ambassadors to the University.